mcous/decoy/docs/usage/create.md

 ## Mocking a function

-The [`create_decoy_func` method][decoy.Decoy.create_decoy_func] is used to create a mock function instance.
-Decoy can inspect a `spec` function signature to automatically configure the function as syncronous or asynchronous.
+To create a mock function, use [decoy.Decoy.create_decoy_func][].
+Decoy can inspect a `spec` function signature to automatically configure the function as synchronous or asynchronous.
 Otherwise, the `is_async` argument can force the mock to be asynchronous.

-To typecheckers, the mock will appear to have the exact same type as the `spec` argument, if used.
+To type checkers, the mock will appear to have the exact same type as the `spec` argument, if used.

 ```python
 def test_my_thing(decoy: Decoy) -> None: